 Vermont Women’s Amateur Championship

-Junior Entry Fee: Free – A Junior must become a member of the VSWGA (membership is free to Juniors) and sign up through Golf Genius.
+Junior Entry Fee: Free – A Junior must become a member of the VSWGA (member ship is free to Juniors) and sign up through Golf Genius.
+Juniors must have an active Vermont GHIN.

 Eligibility, Handicap Limits, Caddie, Carts, and Pairing Information

-Juniors: Registrations fees for Juniors are waived by the VSWGA.
+Juniors: There is a Junior Division and a Junior Trophy.
+Juniors are eligible to win the overall Championship Trophy and top gross or net prizes as well.
 A Junior is any player who is a resident of the state of Vermont or meets the previously listed eligibility requirements and has not reached their 19th birthday by the opening day of the tournament.
 A Junior of 18 years of age is eligible only if they have not yet begun their first semester of college.
-A Junior does not have to be a member of a VSWGA member club if they are a resident of the state of Vermont.
 Parents and guardians are not allowed to caddie for Juniors.

 Format: Stroke play.
 Gross and Net Prizes.